guhan/zerotociso/docs/PHYSICALSECURITY.md

 ### Water Suppression Systems
 - Wet Pipe: alwasy full of water
 - Dry Pipe: has compessed air and pipe fills with air
-- Deluge System: larger pipes and more water (sprinkler)
+- Deluge System: larger pipes and more water (sprinkler), deluge valve keeps pipes dry
-- Preeaction System: Combination of dry and wet pipe system
+- Preeaction System: Fills with water and then when fire hits sprinker activates.

 ### Gas Discharge System
 More effective than water dischage, but are dangerous for humans.